 Use Edge Browser Task Manager to check Tab Memory Usage

-Did you know the browser also offers a built-in task manager?
+Did you know the Edge browser also offers a built-in task manager?
 It helps you know how much memory each open tab is consuming.
 That’s important because a particular website may take many resources, slowing the experience.

 - Browser process: 400 MB.
 This can be pushed up as you open more tabs.